Pseudomonas: Characteristics

 Other characteristics that tend to be associated with Pseudomonas species (with some exceptions) include secretion of pyoverdine, a fluorescent yellow-green siderophore under iron-limiting conditions.
-Certain Pseudomonas species may also produce additional types of siderophore, such as pyocyanin by Pseudomonas aeruginosa and thioquinolobactin by Pseudomonas fluorescens,.
+Certain Pseudomonas species may also produce additional types of siderophore, such as pyocyanin by Pseudomonas aeruginosa and thioquinolobactin by Pseudomonas fluorescens.
 Pseudomonas species also typically give a positive result to the oxidase test, the absence of gas formation from glucose, glucose is oxidised in oxidation/fermentation test using Hugh and Leifson O/F test, beta hemolytic (on blood agar), indole negative, methyl red negative, Voges–Proskauer test negative, and citrate positive.

 Pseudomonas may be the most common nucleator of ice crystals in clouds, thereby being of utmost importance to the formation of snow and rain around the world.

+The genus Pseudomonas is recognized for its remarkable metabolic diversity, enabling it to thrive in a wide range of environments.
+These bacteria produce a vast array of secondary metabolites, including antibiotics, siderophores, and biosurfactants, which contribute to their ecological versatility and biotechnological potential.

 Biofilm formation

 All species and strains of Pseudomonas have historically been classified as strict aerobes.
 Exceptions to this classification have recently been discovered in Pseudomonas biofilms.
 A significant number of cells can produce exopolysaccharides associated with biofilm formation.
 Secretion of exopolysaccharides such as alginate makes it difficult for pseudomonads to be phagocytosed by mammalian white blood cells.
 Exopolysaccharide production also contributes to surface-colonising biofilms that are difficult to remove from food preparation surfaces.
 Growth of pseudomonads on spoiling foods can generate a "fruity" odor.